 If you have a service animal or emotional support animal, it is helpful to understand exactly what the Fair Housing Act is.
 Not only can it help you access any type of accommodation, but it means you can rest assured that your ESA is able to live with you.
 The following covers everything you need to know about the Fair Housing Act and how it can protect you from being denied accommodation due to your support animal.

-The Fair Housing Act (FHA) is a federal law focused on eliminating discrimination during the sale, rental, or financing of a dwelling.
-Race, nationality, and religion are all protected under this law, and it also protects those with children and those with disabilities.
-The FHA helps many people find appropriate housing even if their ideal market is limited due to accessibility issues or price.
+The Fair Housing Act (FHA) is a federal law established in 1968 to eliminate discrimination during the sale, rental, or financing of a dwelling.
+Race, nationality, and religion are all protected under this law, as are people with disabilities and individuals with children.
+The FHA helps people find appropriate housing even if their ideal market is limited due to accessibility issues or price.

-The Fair Housing Act protects those looking to rent or purchase from discrimination from any housing provider, including the following:
+Overall, the Fair Housing Act protects those looking to rent or purchase accommodation from any housing provider, including the following: